nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Murderous Rage:** Berserker blood is instilled with traces of the same dark rage that drives their ogrish ancestors to war against the kingdoms of humans.
 When a Berserker takes damage, they must make a Mind save (target: 12) or go into an uncontrollable violent fury.
 During this rage, they receive the following adjustments:

-* they have one (1) additional attack dice (this increases to two at level 7, and three at level 14),
+* they have one (1) additional Combat Dice (this increases to two at level 7, and three at level 14),
 * they gain temporary hit points = 1/2 their HP total (rounded up),
 * they have two (2) Banes on all saves except Body and Death, which both receive two (2) Boons.